 1: Do your research

-“Whilst you may feel that you are well-versed in a specific genre, vibe, or category, it’s helpful to use the internet to dig deeper.
+“While you may feel that you are well-versed in a specific genre, vibe, or category, it’s helpful to use the internet to dig deeper.
 Look into online forums—there are a lot of hardcore music nerds out there who can teach you something with the information they’ve posted.
-Explore other playlists—if I’m making a jazz playlist, there’s a good chance that the New Yorker has an essential jazz playlist that’s worth looking at as reference.
+Explore other playlists—if I’m making a jazz playlist, there’s a good chance that The New Yorker has an essential jazz playlist that’s worth looking at as reference.
 Finally, check out artist playlists on streaming services—they know other artists and real music fans are looking at those and will judge, so you might find songs that aren’t obvious or familiar.
 Consider all your research as an opportunity to expand your music knowledge.”

-2: Prioritise the flow
+2: Prioritize the flow

 “Flow is the most important.
 How you start your playlist sets the tone for the rest of it.
 So if it starts out really fast, then you’ll probably want to keep that type of high energy throughout the playlist.
 But if you approach it as a journey, or a DJ set, you can gradually build into it.
 Then, try to incorporate ups and downs, moments of familiarity and surprise.
 And when you add songs, always consider how they work with each other.
 If one song ends really hard and the next song starts really soft, you may want to start with the softer song.”